Last Updated on June 13, 2026 by Bibhu Ranjan Mund, MPH

 How to consume on day-to-day basis

-• Consume 1 up to 2 cups at intervals.
+- Consume 1 up to 2 cups each day

-• To drink something cool, boil some iced green tea with lemon and mint.
+- To drink something cool, boil some iced green tea.

 7. Colorful Vegetables:

-There are numerous benefits in colored vegetables whose common examples include carrots, beets, sweet potatoes, and bell pepper.
-Other nutrients like Phyto nutrition- including beta-carotene, lutein, and zeaxanthin are abundant in them and neutralize free radicals that cause inflammation.
-They also contain a lot of fiber hence maintain the goodness of the gut.
+There are numerous benefits in colored vegetables include carrots, beets, sweet potatoes, and bell pepper.
+Other nutrients like Phyto nutrition- including beta-carotene, lutein and zeaxanthin are abundant in them and neutralize free radicals that cause inflammation.
+They also contain a lot of fiber hence maintain the healthy gut.

 To make your food look any more colorful, do the following